-Erika Tuarez, student of our school in Playa Prieta, has given us a beautiful gift for the Epiphany.
+Erika Tuarez from Playa Prieta has given us a beautiful gift for the Epiphany.
 She has sent us a letter that Sr. Clare wrote to the Three Kings on January 6, 2016, just three months before her death.

 Writing a letter to the Three Kings is an old Spanish tradition.
 At Christmas in Spain, the Three Kings are the ones who bring gifts to children, just as they did with Baby Jesus two thousand years ago.
 A few days before the Epiphany, children write letters to the Three Kings and tell them what gifts they would like to receive.
 The children know that the Kings will take into account how they have behaved during the year and will bring gifts accordingly.
 In this way, if the children know that they have not behaved well, writing the letter helps them to reflect and make good resolutions for the new year that has just begun.

 Half-joking like always, but completely serious as always, Sr. Clare wrote her letter to the Three Kings.
 Erika explains the situation and why Sr. Clare wrote this letter on January 6, 2016.
 “For the last two years, we girls from the Home of the Mother in Playa Prieta would prepare a surprise dinner for the sisters on the Epiphany, with games, gifts and songs included.
 We’ve always tried to make it a surprise, but it was so difficult to hide while we dressed up for the big night.
 Last year, 2016, we asked the sisters to write their letter to the Three Kings.
 They had to leave it at Baby Jesus’ crib so that the Kings could pick it up.
 Providentially we have found the letter Sr. Clare wrote to the Three Kings last January 6, 2016.
 When you read it, it feels like you’re listening to her.”